ckb-next/ckb-next/README.md

 #### Uninstalling:

 Drag `ckb.app` into the trash.
-If the daemon plist file isn't cleaned up automatically, you can find it and remove it here: `/Library/LaunchDaemons/com.ckb.daemon.plist`.
+If the system service file isn't cleaned up automatically, you can find it and remove it here: `/Library/LaunchDaemons/com.ckb.daemon.plist`.

 Usage
 -----

 The user interface is still a work in progress.
-See `DAEMON.md` for info about the daemon program.

 **Major features:**
-- Control multiple keyboards independently
+- Control multiple devices independently
 - United States and European keyboard layouts
 - Customizable key bindings
 - Per-key lighting and animation